Send the link below via email or IMCopy

 What conversation(s) are you joining?

-Regularly clarify and re-assess goals and expectations with advisers.
+Regularly clarify and re-assess the above with advisers.

 Write the dissertation, not the book.

-Try new approaches to writing and productivity; find what works for you.
+Try new approaches and find what works for you.

 , but we haven't yet seen if it's true for or works for